beaker-project/beaker-project.org/dev/tech-roadmap.rst

 more abstract preferences about machines that aren't directly related to the system itself.

-An early iteration of this idea is covered in the :doc:`proposals/system-pools` design proposal.
+This idea is covered by the :ref:`proposal-system-pools` design proposal.

 Event based scheduler